tarwn/lessthandot-hugo/blogs/content/posts/2011-05-24-sql-server-filegroup-piecemeal-restores-1.md

 I am going to create a database with four filegroups: Primary, FGFull2, FGFull3, and FGFull4.
 The Primary filegroup will be used only for system information.
 FGFull2 will be the default, and will contain order information from 2011.
 FGFull3 will contain order information from 2010.
 FGFull4 will contain order information from 2009, and will be read-only.

 I will show you how to create the database with multiple filegroups, and how to set options like the default and read-only.
-Then, I’ll pretend I broke the database, and show you how to restore individual filegroups.
+Then, I'll pretend I broke the database, and show you how to restore individual filegroups.

 Ready?
-Grab a cup of coffee, and let’s go.
+Grab a cup of coffee, and let's go.

 **Creating and Populating the Database**

-First, I’ll create a database with three filegroups, and one file per filegroup.
+First, I'll create a database with three filegroups, and one file per filegroup.

 sql
 USE master;